yasserfarouk/anl/docs/docs/index.md

 ## CLI

-After installation, you can try running a tournament using the CLI as:
+After installation, you can try running a tournament using the CLI:

 ```bash
 anl tournament2024